samblenny/ime_engine/README.md

    ```
    By default, the script just checks the contents of the .tsv files for duplicates
    and other problems.
 To update `autogen_hsk.rs`, you must answer `y` at prompt.

-### Roadmap

-- [x] Phase 1: Proof of concept WASM demo page with terminal-style UI and
-      working IME for 1200 word HSK4 vocabulary.
-- [x] Phase 2: Tests, build workflow, and documentation for using ime-engine as
-      a library for building with and without no_std.
-- [x] Phase 3: Bigger vocabulary.
-At least HSK5 (2500).
-- [ ] Phase 4: Multi-language support (Chinese, English, Pinyin, French, etc.).
-- [ ] Phase 5: Maybe Korean and Japanese.
-Perhaps add support for Hangul,
-      Hiragana, and Katakana.
-Probably not Kanji though.